Your submission was sent successfully! Close

 Extended CVE review

 A common method for assessing the severity of CVEs is the Common Vulnerability Scoring System (CVSS).
-This is designed to provide a numerical value for the severity of the particular vulnerability and to allow these to be compared between vulnerabilities.
-The CVSS score for a given CVE is calculated using a number of inputs, and whilst this allows various aspects of the vulnerability to be considered, it has a number of shortcomings.
+This is designed to provide a numerical value for the severity of a particular vulnerability, and to allow these to be compared between vulnerabilities.
+The CVSS score for a given CVE is calculated using a number of inputs, and whilst this allows various aspects of the vulnerability to be considered, it does not capture the risk presented by a given vulnerability.
 In particular, whilst CVSS was designed to assess the technical severity of a vulnerability, it is often misused instead as means of vulnerability prioritisation or risk assessment.
-In particular, there are many aspects that are important to consider for a given vulnerability which is not captured by CVSS, including the likelihood that the given software package is installed or in use, whether the default configuration of a package may mitigate the vulnerability and whether a known exploit against the vulnerability exists.
+In particular, there are many aspects that are important to consider for a given vulnerability which are not captured by CVSS, including the likelihood that the given software package is installed or in use, whether the default configuration of a package may mitigate the vulnerability and whether a known exploit against the vulnerability exists.
+As such, use of CVSS alone to compare and prioritise vulnerabilities can lead to an incomplete risk profile.

 CVE Prioritisation done right

-In contrast, the priority value assigned by the Ubuntu Security team is designed to capture these and other elements so that it can be used as an effective measure to prioritise security software updates taking into account every Ubuntu instance – including server, desktop, cloud, and IoT.
-Vulnerabilities that affect the largest number of Ubuntu installations and which present the largest risk (by say being remotely exploitable without any user input, etc.) are prioritised critical or high.
-Those which affect only a small number of users and might require user-input or might only cause smaller effects such as a denial-of-service may be prioritised as a medium, low or negligible.
-This CVE prioritisation is done on a case-by-case basis for each vulnerability, and since a given vulnerability might apply to more than one package in the Ubuntu archive, this can be assigned further on a vulnerability-per-package basis as well.
+In contrast, the priority value assigned by the Ubuntu Security team is designed to capture the varied individual context for each software package in Ubuntu so that it can be used as an effective measure to prioritise security software updates taking into account every Ubuntu instance – including server, desktop, cloud, and IoT.
+Vulnerabilities which affect the largest number of Ubuntu installations and which present the largest risk (by say being remotely exploitable without any user input, etc.) are prioritised critical or high.
+Those which affect only a small number of users and might require user-input or might only cause smaller effects such as a denial-of-service may be prioritised as medium, low or negligible.
+This prioritisation is done on a case-by-case basis for each vulnerability, and since a given vulnerability might apply to more than one package in the Ubuntu archive, this can be assigned further on a vulnerability-per-package basis as well.
 This ensures that those vulnerabilities which have the highest risk and impact and which are likely to affect the largest number of Ubuntu installations are fixed first, regardless of the given CVSS score, to ensure that the risk of exploitation by known software vulnerabilities is limited as much as possible.

-To read more about the priority which is assigned for each vulnerability, as well as the criteria used for each priority assignment as part of the CVE prioritisation, refer to the Ubuntu CVE Tracker.
+To read more about the priority which is assigned for each vulnerability, as well as the criteria used for each priority assignment, refer to the Ubuntu CVE Tracker.

 Ubuntu cloud